 Porsche 911, although it has a rear row of seats, is still considered a coupe — due to its shape and sporty character.

-In the 2000s, four-door coupes appeared, such as Mercedes CLS — this is a combination of coupe design with sedan convenience.
+In the 2000s, four-door coupes appeared, for example: Mercedes CLS — a combination of coupe design with sedan convenience.

 In 2020–2025, coupes lost market share due to the popularity of crossovers.

-However, they remain a favorite choice for enthusiasts, design lovers, and sporty driving.
+However, they remain a favorite choice for enthusiasts, design aficionados, and sports driving lovers.

-Electric coupes are emerging, such as Tesla Roadster (2025), Audi e-tron GT.
+Electric coupes are emerging, for example: Tesla Roadster (2025), Audi e-tron GT.

 What is a convertible?